MobileTeleSystems/RecTools/datasets/KION/README.md

 This is an official repository of the Kion Movies Recommendation Dataset.
 The data was gathered from the users of [MTS Kion](https://kion.ru/home) video streaming platform from 13.03.2021 to 22.08.2022.

 The public part of the  dataset includes 5,476,251 interactions of 962,179 users with 15,706 items.
-The dataset includes user-item interactions; users demographics and rich items meta-data.
+The dataset includes user_item interactions and their characteristics (such as temporal information, watch duration and watch percentage), as well as user demographics and rich movies meta-information.

-*Private* part of the dataset contains movies that the users watched within one week following the period covered by the publict dataset.
-It is not released to general public, however there is a public sandbox, where the researchers can measure MAP@10 metric on the private part of the data.
+*Private* part of the dataset contains movies that the users watched within one week following the period covered by the public dataset.
+It is not released to general public, however there is a public the sandbox, where the researchers can measure MAP@10 metric on the private part of the data.
 Sandbox is accessible by the address https://ods.ai/competitions/competition-recsys-21/leaderboard/public_sandbox.

-To make a submission, you needsto use the [sample_submission.csv](https://github.com/irsafilo/KION_DATASET/blob/main/sample_submission.csv) file, and replace the sample item ids with the ids of the recommended items according to your recommendation model.
+To make a submission, you need to use the [sample_submission.csv](https://github.com/irsafilo/KION_DATASET/blob/main/sample_submission.csv) file, and replace the sample item ids with the ids of the recommended items according to your recommendation model.

 ### The dataset consists of three parts: